09 Sep Answers to 8 Questions About Eye Astigmatism

 1. WHAT IS ASTIGMATISM?

-Astigmatism is a common vision condition (not a disease) that affects the way your eye focuses light.
-The most basic astigmatism definition is a defect in the eye (or lens) caused by the surface of your eye not being perfectly round.
+Astigmatism is a common vision condition (not a disease) that affects the way an eye focuses light.
+The most basic eye astigmatism definition is a defect in the eye (or lens) caused by the surface of your eye not being perfectly round.
 This imperfection prevents light rays from meeting on a common focal point and causes images to be distorted to some extent.

-2. WHAT CAUSES ASTIGMATISM?
+2. WHAT CAUSES EYE ASTIGMATISM?

 Very few people have a perfectly round optical surface.
 Astigmatism is usually caused by an irregularly shaped cornea.
 Rather than being round shaped like a baseball, the cornea is more the shape of a football.
-Astigmatism can also be caused by the shape of the lens inside the eye, which is referred to as lenticular astigmatism.
+This disease can also be caused by the shape of the lens inside the eye, which is referred to as lenticular astigmatism.

-Astigmatism can either be hereditary or it can be a result of factors such as pressure of the eyelids on the cornea.
+Eye astigmatism can either be hereditary or it can be a result of factors such as pressure of the eyelids on the cornea.

 3. WHAT ARE COMMON ASTIGMATISM SYMPTOMS?

-Common symptoms of astigmatism include:
+Common symptoms of eye astigmatism include:

 - Blurred or distorted vision